Whitey Herzog: Personal life

+Herzog married his high school sweetheart, Mary Lou (née Sinn), in 1953.
+They had three children.

-Herzog continues to reside in St. Louis, Missouri.
+Herzog resided in St. Louis, Missouri.
 His younger brother, Codell ("Butz") died on February 20, 2010, at 76.
 He made out Whitey's first lineup with the Cardinals in 1980.
 His grandson John Urick was a minor league first baseman and outfielder from 2003 until 2010 who played for managers and former Herzog-era Cardinals Garry Templeton and Hal Lanier.

 In January 2014, the Cardinals announced Herzog among 22 former players and personnel to be inducted into the St. Louis Cardinals Hall of Fame Museum for the inaugural class of 2014.

+Herzog died in St. Louis on April 15, 2024, at the age of 92.
+Upon his death, Commissioner Rob Manfred released a statement: